phetsims/phet-info/doc/accessible-preferences-quickstart-guide.md

 The QA handbook has good resources about how to use a screen reader.
 You can find it
 here: https://github.com/phetsims/QA/blob/master/documentation/qa-book.md#screen-readers.
-With that information you should be able to turn on a screen reader, navigate to the Preferences Menu, and read through descriptions and interact with the described components in the Preferences Menu.
+With that information, you should be able to turn on a screen reader, navigate to the Preferences Menu, and read through descriptions and interact with the described components in the Preferences Menu.

 ## Examples